asaadsaad/MWA-homework08-mongodb02/README.md

       * delete one question by ID.

 <ins>Part 3: Geospacial implementation:</ins>
 * Implement a route to find the nearest 10 users that match a certain set of hobbies.
-You will need to create a `2d` and `text` indexes.
+You will need to create and use a `2d` index.
 ```diff
 - QUERY AND RESPONSE REQUIREMENTS
 ```